TARGENE/targene-pipeline/docs/src/data_sources.md

 # Setting a data source

-The following section will describe the data sources that are currently supported by TarGene.
+The following section describes the data sources that are currently supported by TarGene.

 ## Custom Dataset